The Undergraduate Admissions staff are here to assist you!

-Prior to applying for admission to UNO as a military or veteran student, please contact the Office of Military and Veteran Services on campus or online with any questions regarding UNO degree program options, Tuition Assistance (TA) or Veteran Assistance (VA) education benefits, and services available to military, veterans, and family members:
+The Office of Military and Veteran Services on-campus or online with any questions regarding UNO degree program options, Tuition Assistance (TA) or Veteran Affairs (VA) benefits, and services available to military, veterans, and family members.

 Complete the VA benefits application: